-Travel While the General Assembly is in session, each legislator is entitled to reimbursement for one round trip per week between the district and Springfield (assuming that the legislator makes the trip).
-The amount reimbursed is either (1) an amount per mile if the legislator travels by automobile, or (2) the cost of public transportation if the legislator uses it and it costs more.9 The mileage reimbursement for automobile travel is set at what the federal government pays its employees for such travel (now 44.5¢ per mile).10 Members using public transportation must submit original receipts to their house's fiscal office.
+While the General Assembly is in session, each legislator is entitled to reimbursement for one round trip per week between the district and Springfield (assuming that the legislator makes the trip).
+The amount reimbursed is either (1) an amount per mile if the legislator travels by automobile, or (2) the cost of public transportation if the legislator uses it and it costs more.
+The mileage reimbursement for automobile travel is set at what the federal government pays its employees for such travel.
+That amount rose to 58.5φ per mile on August 1, 2008, but is likely to decline if fuel prices continue to moderate.
+Members using public transportation must submit original receipts to their house's fiscal officer.

-During weeks in which the General Assembly is not in session, each senator is entitled to reimbursement for up to two days' lodging and up to four days' meals and incidentals in Springfield per month, plus mileage on such trips between their districts and Springfield.11 Representatives are reimbursed for only one round trip to Springfield, and one day's lodging and other expenses, per year while out of session.12 For members of either house, this reimbursement covers up to \$76 per day for lodging and up to \$49 per day for meals and incidentals.13 The tax status of these reimbursements is discussed in chapter 7 of this book.
+During weeks in which the General Assembly is not in session, each senator is entitled to reimbursement for up to two days' lodging and up to four days' meals and incidentals in Springfield per month, plus mileage on such trips between their districts and Springfield.
+Representatives are reimbursed for only one round trip to Springfield, and one day's lodging and other expenses, per year while out of session.
+All members must provide documentation for their lodging and other expenses to get reimbursement for out-of-session travel to Springfield-currently limited by the Legislative Travel Control Board to \$70 per day for lodging and \$28 per day for meals and incidentals.
+The tax status of these reimbursements is discussed in chapter 7 of this book.

+Living Expenses

-- Living Expenses While attending General Assembly sessions, each legislator is eligible to receive \$125 per day to cover lodging, meals, and incidental expenses.14 No documentation beyond being counted as attending a legislative session is needed to get this reimbursement.
-Legislators whose homes are more than 50 miles from the State House can avoid having to report this reimbursement for income tax purposes by making an "election" to treat their homes in their districts as their tax homes; this topic also is discussed in chapter 7 of this book. - Housing and Parking in Springfield Many legislators rent apartments or houses in Springfield-often sharing them with one or two other legislators.
+While attending General Assembly sessions, each legislator is eligible to receive \$129 per day to cover lodging, meals, and incidental expenses.
+No documentation beyond being counted as attending a legislative session is needed to get this reimbursement.
+Legislators whose homes are more than 50 miles from the State House can avoid having to report this reimbursement for income tax purposes by making an "election" to treat their homes in their districts as their tax homes; this topic also is discussed in chapter 7.

+Housing and Parking in Springfield

+Many legislators rent apartments or houses in Springfield-often sharing them with one or two other legislators.
 For those who prefer to obtain lodging in Springfield only during session times, many hotels and motels offer reduced rates to state personnel.

 A parking space near the State House is assigned to each legislator at no charge.
-Assignments are made by each house's party leadership through the Secretary of State's office, which is in charge of the State House and surrounding parking areas.
+Assignments are made by each house's caucus leadership.

+License Plates

-License Plates Each legislator is entitled to buy legislative license plates for one or two vehicles.
+Each legislator is entitled to buy legislative license plates for one or two vehicles.
 If a legislator buys them for two vehicles, both sets will have the same number.
 They can be used on owned or leased cars.
 A set of plates is valid only during the member's service in that General Assembly.
 A legislator who resigns during the term must return the plates to the Secretary of State.

-By law, the number on a Senate license plate is the senator's district number; House license plate numbers are assigned by seniority in legislative service.15 The administrative staffs of the House and Senate coordinate plate assignment with the Secretary of State's office.
-Retired legislators can buy special plates displaying their initials.
+By law, the number on a Senate license plate is the senator's district number; House license plate numbers are assigned by seniority in legislative service.
+The administrative staffs of the House and Senate coordinate plate assignment with the Secretary of State's office.
+Retired legislators can buy special plates.

+Health Insurance

-- Health Insurance Legislators have available the same health-care benefits as state employees.
-The following options are available in some or all areas of the state: - (1) The Quality Care Health Plan (QCHP), a fee-for-service indemnity plan administered by CIGNA and available statewide. - (2) Seven health maintenance organizations (HMOs), covering various areas of the state. - (3) One open-access plan in central and southern Illinois.
+Legislators have available the same health-care benefits as state employees.
+The following options are available in some or all areas of the state:

+- (1) The Quality Care Health Plan (QCHP), a fee-for-service indemnity plan administered by CIGNA, available statewide. - (2) Seven health maintenance organizations (HMOs) covering various areas of the state. - (3) One open-access plan (OAP), in central and southern Illinois.